gnprice/tsflower/doc/notes/mapper.md

   (including imports), not references, to build a map on symbols that covers this case.

-* If it's a qualified name starting with a namespace (vs. a module), then the namespace is declared in this module (possibly by an import); or, again, as a global ambient.
+* If it's a qualified name starting with a namespace (other than a whole real module), then the namespace is declared in this module (possibly by an import); or, again, as a global ambient.
 The type itself, and for that matter any other namespaces in the chain, may be declared somewhere else entirely.

   We will definitely need to rewrite the reference.